 Vessel Traffic Service would be enhanced by ensuring that Vessel Traffic Services are implemented in a standardised way to ensure the delivery of harmonised operations.

-CONSIDERING the proposals of the Vessel Traffic Services Committee.
+CONSIDERING the proposals of the VTS Committee.

-ADOPTS the Recommendation R0119(V-119) on the Implementation of Vessel Traffic Services.
+ADOPTS the Recommendation R0119 - Establishment of VTS.

-RECOMMENDS that Competent Authorities and Vessel Traffic Service Authorities implement and establish Vessel Traffic Services in a standardised and harmonised manner.
+RECOMMENDS that Competent Authorities and VTS Authorities arrange for the establishment of VTS in a standardized and harmonized manner.

-INVITES National Members and Competent Authorities for Vessel Traffic Services to implement the provisions of the Recommendation and its associated Guidelines on Vessel Traffic Service establishment.
+INVITES National Members and Competent Authorities for VTS to implement the provisions of the Recommendation and its associated Guidelines when arranging for the establishment of VTS.

-REQUESTS the IALA Vessel Traffic Services Committee or other Committees as the Council may direct, to keep this Recommendation under review and to propose amendments as necessary.
+REQUESTS the IALA VTS Committee or other Committees as the Council may direct, to keep this Recommendation under review and to propose amendments as necessary.

-REVOKES IALA Recommendation V-119 on the Implementation of Vessel Traffic Services Edition 2.0.
+REVOKES IALA Recommendation V-119 on the Implementation of Vessel Traffic Services Edition 3.0.